-For two years, however, many “palaspas” makers have been out of business because of the pandemic.
+For the past three years, however, many “palaspas” makers have been out of business because of the pandemic.

 The 47-year-old vendor used to bring home about US$175 from the annual two-day ritual.
 Her income was cut to half in the past two Palm Sundays after borders closed to prevent the spread of COVID-19.